iJasonR/Udacity_SQL_Course/README.md

 # Udacity SQL Course

-This repo is for all things from the analytics accelerator including all pre-work items.
+This repo is for all things from the Udacity SQL course.